WKRP in Cincinnati: Musical themes

 WKRP had two musical themes, one opening and the other closing the show.

 The opening theme, a soft rock/pop number called "WKRP in Cincinnati Main Theme," was composed by Tom Wells, with lyrics by series creator Hugh Wilson, and was performed by Steve Carlisle.
 An urban legend circulated at the time that Richard Sanders (who had comparable vocal characteristics to those of Carlisle) had recorded the song.
 Wilson stated in the commentary for the first season's DVD set that this was not true.
 Sanders would later "sing" the lyrics in a promo spot on VH1 for The New WKRP in Cincinnati that parodied the U2 song "Numb."

-The closing theme was a different song with more of a hard rock sound performed by Atlanta musician Jim Ellis, played over scenes from the episodes followed by a still photo of the Cincinnati skyline.
+The closing theme was a different song with more of a hard rock sound performed by Atlanta musician Jim Ellis, played over scenes from the episodes followed by film footage of the Cincinnati skyline.
 Ellis recorded the song as a demonstration for Wilson, and as he had not yet written lyrics for it, Ellis mumbled nonsense words.
 Wilson chose to use the demo version because he found the gibberish lyrics funny and a satire on the unintelligible lyrics of many rock songs.

 A longer version of the original theme song was released in 1981 on a 45-rpm vinyl single on the MCA Records label.
 It peaked at 65 on the Billboard Hot 100 chart in 1981 and at 29 on the Adult Contemporary chart in 1982.
 A lightly remixed version then appeared on Carlisle's 1982 LP Steve Carlisle Sings WKRP in Cincinnati.
 The remix has appeared on some TV-theme compilation albums in place of the hit version.